 Chrei Temple (Beng Mealea)

 Also known as Chrey Temple, Prasat Chrey and even Prasat Chrek.
-A sandstone temple with two libraries, outer wall with entry gopura, terrace (listed here), and basin.
-It is a feature of the ancient Royal Road network and one of the several “Temple d’étape” (waypoint or stopping place) constructed on the Beng Mealea <> Preah Khan section by Suryavarman II in the early 12th Century.
+It is sandstone temple with two libraries, outer wall with entry gopura, terrace (listed here), and basin.
+It is a feature of the ancient Royal Road network and one of the several structures that early French researchers would classify as “Temple d’étape” (waypoint or stopping place) and only seen on the Angkor <> Preah Khan route.

 It is a must-see site on an excursion to Beng Mealea and won’t take up too much time but offers a unique and picturesque ruinous site.